slgrobotics/robots_bringup/Docs/MakeYourOwn/README.md

 When working with robots you need a _Workstation_ - typically a gaming-class desktop PC running Ubuntu 24.04 [Desktop](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy).
 You will need a [joystick](https://github.com/slgrobotics/robots_bringup/blob/main/Docs/Sensors/Joystick.md) connected to it for control.
-Confirm your setup by running Plucky, Dragger or Turtle in Gazebo [simulation](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy#bringing-up-robot-simulation-in-gazebo).
+Confirm your setup by running Seggy, Plucky, Dragger or Turtle in Gazebo [simulation](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy#bringing-up-robot-simulation-in-gazebo).

 Your physical robot will likely have a Raspberry 5 SBC, preferrably with 8 Gb RAM.
 Install the OS using [this guide](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Ubuntu-RPi).